-SBB's Articles of Association, which were adopted at the Extraordinary General Meeting on November 5, 2018, can be found at www.sbbnorden.se.
+SBB's Articles of Association, which were adopted at the Extraordinary General Meeting on 24 June 2019, can be found at www.sbbnorden.se.
 The Articles of Association stipulate that the company shall, directly or indirectly, own and manage properties and / or shares and carry out related activities.
-The Board has its registered office in Stockholm and shall consist of 3 - 10 members with a maximum of 5 deputies.
+The Board has its registered office in Stockholm and shall consist of 3 - 10 members with no deputies.
 The Articles of Association do not contain any special provisions on the appointment and dismissal of Board members, or on the amendment of the Articles of Association.